clubedaentrega/api-lift/README.md

 TODO

 ### Body Limit
-Each endpoint can set it's own body size limit by setting the `module.bodyLimit` property (syntax from [bytes](https://www.npmjs.com/package/bytes)), if it doesn't set this property the limit will be the one defined in the `bodyParser` field from `options`.
+Each endpoint can set its own body size limit by setting the `module.exports.bodyLimit` property (syntax from [bytes](https://www.npmjs.com/package/bytes)).
+If it doesn't set this property, the limit will be the one defined in the `bodyParser` field from `options`.

 ## Error codes
 TODO